Psychotherapy Definition For Mental Health

 Play therapy

 Sometimes, a person receiving treatment may see more than one therapist and may attend other therapies in more than one format.
-Therapy could be once a week, twice a week, once every two weeks, or of a different frequency, depending on a person’s needs.
+Psychotherapy could be once a week, twice a week, once every two weeks, or of a different frequency, depending on one’s needs.

 For example, a person could see a therapist weekly for some time and then determine at a certain point that every other week would be a better fit.
 Alternatively, they could go through a patch where they have more to address or need extra support and decide to see their therapist more frequently.